GMOD/jbrowse-components/CONTRIBUTING.md

 These are the steps needed to create a new beta release of `jbrowse-desktop`:

-1. Increment the version of `desktopBeta` in the `package.json` of the desktop directory.
-This can be done from a PR, or from main.
-2. Make a commit (ideally with only this change) with a commit message that begins with `[desktop beta]`.
+1. Make a commit (ideally with only this change) with a commit message that begins with `[desktop beta]`.
-3. Push the commit to Github.
+2. Push the commit to Github.
 This will trigger the workflow runs that will:
    1. Create a draft release for the beta release
    2. Create desktop platform-specific (Linux, Mac, Windows) builds and upload each build artifact to the draft release.
-4. Review the draft release on Github, and add any necessary notes or description.
+3. Review the draft release on Github, and add any necessary notes or description.
-5. Publish the release.
+4. Publish the release.

 That's it!
 You've succesfully created a new desktop beta release.